nickciuffi/nickflix/README.md

 Movie Screen:<br>
 ![image](https://github.com/nickciuffi/nickflix/assets/86213451/8d9f1254-21bf-496a-8deb-c30d1c3a8b05)<br><br>

-Ps: This project was build exclusivelly for learning purposes, so it is clear that only testing videos were used in this project.
+This project was built exclusively for learning purposes, so it is clear that only testing videos were used in this project.